ropensci/gendercoder/README.md

 contributors we welcome issues and pull requests to make the package more inclusive and/or suitable for a broader range of cultural contexts.
-We particularly welcome addition of non-English dictionaries or of other genderdiverse responses to the broad and narrow dictionaries.
+We particularly welcome addition of non-English dictionaries or of other genderdiverse responses to the broad\_en and narrow\_en dictionaries.

 ## Citation Information